daphne-eu/daphne/doc/DaphneDSL/Builtins.md

     Note that `from` may be greater than `to`, and `inc` may be negative.
     The scalar `inc` is an optional argument and defaults to `1`.

-## Matrix/frame dimensions
+## Matrix/frame meta data

-The following built-in functions allow to find out the shape/dimensions of matrices and frames.
+The following built-in functions allow to find out meta data of matrices and frames.

+- **`typeOf`**`(arg:scalar/matrix/frame)`

+    Returns a string with the data type of `arg`, which can be a scalar, matrix, or a frame containing mixed value types.
+    For matrices and frames, this includes their dimensions and value type or value type per column in the case of frames.
+    Value types are named after their C++ representation.

 - **`nrow`**`(arg:matrix/frame)`